dmbarbour/wikilon/docs/Runtime.md

 * compile to abstract register machine, interpret that
 * JIT compile to machine code before evaluation proceeds

 There is a tradeoff.
 Compilation increases complexity and spinup time, but can significantly improve performance for long-running loops.
 I do know that I'll eventually want JIT compilation support.
 I favor interpretation as the basic option for getting started quickly.
+JIT can be performed for a subset of performance critical code, or eventually for full programs.

 The program under evaluation is volatile, so might also mostly be represented as a data stack.
 Special handling is needed because not everything is 'data' - a computed program may contain words that have not been linked, and lazy linking might expand a word into data based on demand.